tzcorda/tzcorda.github.io/content/teaching/_index.md

 ◦ Guest lecturer for the course Politics of Conflict (2 classes, 6 ECTS, BA/MA, Bocconi University, instructor: M. Casiraghi)
 ◦ ​Teaching Assistant 'Political Science' (9 ECTS, BA, University of Milan)

-##### Other academic positions
-◦ 2023-ong.
-Co-chair Standing Group on Political Regimes at SISP (Italian Political Science Association)
-◦ 2023-ong.
-Representative of postdoc researchers at the Department of Social and Political Sciences, University of Milan
-◦ 2022-ong. ​Tutor for the Degree in International Politics, Law, Economics (IPLE), University of Milan

 ### Conferences and lectures

 ==SISP== &nbsp;&nbsp; &nbsp; 2021 • 2022 • 2023 • 2024 • 2025 &nbsp; {{< tooltip title="Average budget/year: €1000-1500💔" >}}